Health and wellness touch each of us differently. This is one person’s story.

 Shaky.
 Fuzzy.
 Sleepy.
 Tired.
 Low.
 Crashing.

-These are all words I used growing up as a type 1 diabetic, to describe how I was feeling when my blood sugar was low.
+These are all words I used growing up with type 1 diabetes, to describe how I was feeling when my blood sugar was low.

 - increased appetite